-1010.2.14 Controlled egress doors in Groups R-4, I-1 and I-2.
-Electric locking systems, including electromechanical locking systems and electromagnetic locking systems, shall be permitted to be locked in the means of egress in Group R-4, I-1 or I-2 occupancies where the clinical needs of persons receiving care require their containment.
+1010.2.14 Controlled egress doors in Groups I-1 and I-2.
+Electric locking systems, including electromechanical locking systems and electromagnetic locking systems, shall be permitted to be locked in the means of egress in Group, I-1 or I-2 occupancies where the clinical needs of persons receiving care require their containment.
 Controlled egress doors shall be permitted in such occupancies where the building is equipped throughout with an automatic sprinkler system in accordance with Section 903.3.1.1 or an approved automatic smoke or heat detection system installed in accordance with Section 907, provided that the doors are installed and operate in accordance with all of the following:

 The doors shall unlock on actuation of the automatic sprinkler system or automatic smoke detection system.